nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-  1. User wants to search for an ingredient by its name in the fridge.
+  1. User wants to search for ingredients by their name in the fridge.
-  2. Wishful Shrinking lists the ingredients in the fridge that contains the specified name, if present.
+  2. Wishful Shrinking lists the ingredients in the fridge that has the specified name, if present.

     Use case ends.